dark-teal-coder/dark-teal-coder/README.md

 ## Groovy `.groovy`
 ### Description
-- Groovy learned from work
+I learned Groovy from work when I did automated testing for a company website in Katalon Studio.

 # Project Matters